Appearance

 Motion uses a data-driven first-person item presentation system for local first-person items.

 Each item is described by a UMotionFirstPersonItemConfig asset.
-That asset tells Motion which actor to spawn for local first-person presentation, which linked animation layer to use, which socket to attach to, and which relative transform to apply.
+The asset tells Motion which actor to spawn for local first-person presentation, which linked animation layer to use, which socket to attach to, and which relative transform to apply.

 The built-in pistol uses this system through DA_FPItem_Pistol.